 You’re about to witness the birth of something new.
 Something that could forever change the way people analyze and taste whiskey.
 And you can be part of it.

 Ok.
 Before I get ahead of myself, let me set the stage.
-In late 2016, LeAnne and I released the first ever Deductive Whisk(e)y Tasting Chart.
+In late 2016, LeAnne and I released the Sequential Whisk(e)y Tasting Chart.
 I said, “It’s like Sherlock Holmes for whiskey.
 Use this chart and you’ll be able to pick up any glass of whiskey, take a quick glance at the color, a couple whiffs, a sip, and know things like age, region, and base grain all without ever having seen the whiskey before.”
 Which is all true.

 You responded, “This sounds awesome!”
 You downloaded it.
 And then you asked, “How do I use it?”